letzya/tyk-helm-cheatsheet/README.md

-Repo for commands to install tyk helm charts
+Repo with commands to install tyk helm charts.
+I'm lazy so I wrote these commands in a cheatsheet.